garrandall/popular-music-data/tracks/just-for-you-lionel-richie.md

 Just for you
 Oh my heart is breaking
 And my arms are open
-Oh these tears i'm crying are just for you
+Oh these tears I'm crying are just for you
 Oh yeah